kuncarous/nextmu/README.md

 Open the generated solutions (build and build-x64) and compile them.

+### bgfx
+Open a command prompt (cmd), go to ./Dependencies/Repositories folder and execute prepare_bgfx.bat file, this will create .build/projects/vs2022/bgfx.sln solution, compile it for 32 and 64 bits.

 ### FreeImage
 Decompress in ./Dependencies/Installed/FreeImage (create Installed and FreeImage folders if required) and copy all files from ./Dependencies/Manual/FreeImage into it, you will be able to follow ./Dependencies/Manual/FreeImage/README.md instructions to compile it for Android.